ajcord/DMX-84/doc/Protocol.md

 5 | Bad Packet | A packet was malformed or had an invalid checksum 6 | Unknown Command | An unknown command was received 7 | Unknown Error | An error occurred, but the exact cause cannot be determined

+In normal operating mode, the error flag byte should equal `0x00`.